renatoathaydes/wasmin-lang/README.md

 The last examples show that the concatenative style allows certain expressions to be written in a more natural way.
 For example, it allows using a familiar "infix operator" syntax.

+> Wasmin source code must always be encoded using UTF-8.

 Comments start with the `#` character.
 Multi-line comments require the `#{ ... multi-line comment ... }` form:

 ```bash